 Pan Seared Snapper

 This snapper is seasoned with Old Bay Seasoning, salt, and pepper, then seared in a hot pan.
 It cooks fast and lets the fish's natural flavor come through.
-A simple Florida Keys-style recipe that works any night of the week.

-Roasted Snapper with Old Bay Seasoning
+Roasted Snapper

-This roasted Yellowtail Snapper is easy to make and full of flavor.
+This roasted yellowtail snapper is easy to make and full of flavor.
 The fillets are seasoned with Old Bay Seasoning, dotted with butter, and baked in a hot oven until tender.

 Serve it with lemon asparagus rice or a simple vegetable for an easy dinner.